-"Before today, I had barely fired a gun."
+"Before today, I'd barely fired a gun."
 A half-truth, mass accelerators were altogether new to me, but I had spent as much time as I could cram into my schedule out at the sandpit down the road.

 The corporal nodded.
 He scuffed his boot across the top of a metal box.
 A memory hit me.